 The trial enables us to gather pertinent information about the drug type, dosage, and catheter location that would be best for the individual patient.

-- Trial screening achieved good results
+- Had a trial screening and achieved good results

-How To Prepare For Implantation
+How To Prepare For Your Implantation Procedure

 Presurgical tests may be scheduled before the implantation procedure.
 These may include chest x-ray, blood tests, an electrocardiogram, or other screenings to assess general health.